aadinabii1/flask-portfolio_record-two-tier/Readme.md

 ## 🔧 Configuration

-The Flask app reads **all configuration values from environment variables**.
+The Flask app reads **all configuration values** from environment variables.
-You must provide these variables when running the container, either individually with `-e` or through an `.env` file.

 | Variable      | Description                         | Default                               |
 | ------------- | ----------------------------------- | ------------------------------------- |